North America Vacations

 Rapid City / Sturgis / Deadwood

 Begin your vacation by exploring Bear Butte State Park and summit the mountain trail yielding sweeping panoramic views for miles and miles.
 Experience the Old West and learn why Bear Butte is considered one of the most sacred lands by the Plains Indians.
-Afterwards we head over to the famous biker town of Sturgis for lunch at a local spot.
+Afterward, we head over to the famous biker town of Sturgis for lunch at a local spot.
 Load up in the van to travel a short distance away to our home for the next couple nights, Deadwood.
-We’ll walk the same sidewalks as the likes of Wild Bill Hickok, Calamity Jane, Wyatt Earp and Buffalo Bill, to name just a few.
+We’ll walk the same sidewalks as the likes of Wild Bill Hickok, Calamity Jane, Wyatt Earp, and Buffalo Bill, to name just a few.
 If time permits we will explore the world of gold panning at Golden Boot.
 Tonight’s dinner is at the Deadwood Social Club.
 Packed full of history and surrounded by the wild west.

 About the Mineral Palace

-Located in the heart of historic Deadwood, the Mineral Palace Hotel & Gaming complex includes a grand and gracious 75-unit hotel, the biggest casino in Deadwood and a first-class restaurant called the Gem Steakhouse and Saloon that offers the largest variety of superb steaks in the Black Hills.
-Whether you’re partaking in Deadwood’s Legendary gaming halls, exploring the stunning backcountry of the Black Hills or enjoying a romantic rendezvous, the tastefully appointed guest rooms offer welcome and luxurious comforts.
+Located in the heart of historic Deadwood, the Mineral Palace Hotel & Gaming complex includes a grand and gracious 75-unit hotel, the biggest casino in Deadwood, and a first-class restaurant called the Gem Steakhouse and Saloon that offers the largest variety of superb steaks in the Black Hills.
+Whether you’re partaking in Deadwood’s Legendary gaming halls, exploring the stunning backcountry of the Black Hills, or enjoying a romantic rendezvous, the tastefully appointed guest rooms offer welcome and luxurious comforts.

 Spearfish / Spearfish Trout Hatchery / Deadwood

 Today, we head over to the nearby town of Spearfish for a bike ride through a neat canyon.
 Enjoy a delicious guide-prepared lunch at a local park.
-Following lunch we will walk to the Trout Hatchery where we can learn and explore the Von Bayer Museum or visit the Neo-Colonial Revival Booth House.
-This afternoon, enjoy some downtime or walk around the Mount Moriah Cemetery where Wild Bill and Calamity Jane were laid to rest; visit one of several of Deadwood’s museums, highlighting life in the days of outlaws, gold panning, and Native American skirmishes; or take an “old-time,” black and white photo at Woody’s Wild West.
-Dinner in Deadwood.
+Following lunch, we will walk to the Trout Hatchery where we can learn and explore the Von Bayer Museum or visit the Neo-Colonial Revival Booth House.
+This afternoon, enjoy some downtime or walk around the Mount Moriah Cemetery where Wild Bill and Calamity Jane were laid to rest; visit one of several of Deadwood’s museums, highlighting life in the days of outlaws, gold panning, and Native American skirmishes; or take an “old-time,” black and white photo at Woody’s Wild West • Dinner in Deadwood.

 Mickelson Trail / Crazy Horse / Sylvan Lake

-After a hearty breakfast we head to one of the many trailheads of South Dakota’s Mickelson Trail to cycle the historic Deadwood to Edgemont Burlington northern rail line, which serviced gold country for nearly a century.
+After a hearty breakfast, we head to one of the many trailheads of South Dakota’s Mickelson Trail to cycle the historic Deadwood to Edgemont Burlington Northern rail line, which serviced gold country for nearly a century.
 Regenerate yourselves with a lunch prepared by your guides.
 After lunch transfer to Crazy Horse for a tour.
-Still in progress, the Memorial is destined to be some 10 times the size of Mt Rushmore.
-This is more than just carvings in stone; it is a compound that will eventually pay tribute to the American Indians and the great Indian Chief, Crazy Horse, housing the Indian Museum of North America, Indian University of North America and a host of other properties.
+Still, in progress, the Memorial is destined to be some 10 times the size of Mt Rushmore.
+This is more than just carvings in stone; it is a compound that will eventually pay tribute to the American Indians and the great Indian Chief, Crazy Horse, housing the Indian Museum of North America, Indian University of North America, and a host of other properties.
 Night on your own for dinner tonight.